 "extreme attention to detail"

-Not all concrete slabs need to get sealed, it is pretty common for flooring surfaces in Melbourne to just be a concrete slab that has been finished off with a simple texture.
+Not all concrete floor slabs need to get sealed, it is pretty common for flooring surfaces in Melbourne to just be a concrete slab that has been finished off with a simple texture.
 This is very normal for car garages, warehouses or even backyard outdoor areas leading off a driveway.
 It looks and feels like everyday cement and for garage areas you’ll sweep it and notice cement dust collecting in the broom.
 You would consider sealing concrete when you are using it outdoors around a pool area, for retail showrooms, cafes or indoor living spaces when you want to preserve the look, improve the longevity of the floor and bring out its natural colour.

 Generally speaking people will get concrete sealing in Melbourne when they have their concrete polished.
 It’s a little bit like getting your car paint polished and then adding a sealant over the top to preserve that look for as long as possible.
 You can do this for brand new concrete or existing slabs that are either indoors or outdoors.
 Depending on the condition of the slab it may need to be grinded first to take away any imperfections and prepare it ready to be sealed.
 It is possible that without this extra layer of protection the concrete can absorb moisture and may begin to crack, spall, flake or discolour as it ages.

 If you want to keep either decorative or polished concrete looking its best over a long period of time then you have to use a high quality sealant that will protect it from grime, spills, and weathering to reduce its wear rate.
 It isn’t enough to just use a moisture barrier sealer in Melbourne.